rit-sse/rapdev12/README.markdown

 3. Move to the repository directory and run `npm install` in your favorite shell.
 This will install any dependencies to the project folder.

 ##Running the Program
-From the command line, run:
+From the command line, run the following to start the server:

     node app -c <number of creatures> <relative path to creature file>

 As of this writing, there can only be one type of creature run on the server at a time.

+Go to localhost:3000 in your browser to run the client.

 ## Contributing ##
 Be sure to read our documentation on the [project conventions][2] before